roshanadh/vpps/README.md

 #### Response

-Upon successful deletion of the resource, the API returns a JSON response with the following structure:
+Upon successful deletion of the resource, the API returns a JSON response containing the resource that was just deleted:

 ```javascript
 {